-Dialysis nurses / Renal Physiologists - Provide support and care for patients on haemodialysis in an in-centre or satellite unit setting.
+Dialysis nurse / Renal Physiologist - Provides support and care for patients on haemodialysis in an in-centre or satellite unit setting.

-Transplant coordinator - Provide education about kidney transplant to those patients and their whānau who are suitable for transplantation.
+Transplant Coordinator - Provide education about kidney transplant to those patients and their whānau who are suitable for transplantation.
 They coordinate testing and evaluation of renal patients, as well as potential living kidney donors.

-Renal social worker - Provide support with referrals and applications to community, government and support agencies, applying for financial assistance, housing matters and travel.
-They provide support to patients and their whānau around social/whānau matters and liaise with the wider renal team where a social issue may be impacting on a person's ability to access treatment.
+Renal Social Worker - Provide support with referrals and applications to community, government and support agencies, applying for financial assistance, housing matters and travel.
+They provide support to patients and their whānau around social/whānau matters and liaise with the wider renal team where a social issue may be impacting on a person's ability to receive treatment.

-Renal dietician - Helps patients to improve their nutrition, considering their body size, dietary needs, and blood test results.
+Renal Dietician - Helps patients to improve their nutrition, considering their health conditions, dietary needs, and blood test results.
 They provide dietary advice and create food plans alongside patients with end stage renal disease, and also for those who share the role of household meal preparation.

-Renal pharmacist - Works with the medical team to adjust medications based on kidney function, ensuring safety and effectiveness.
+Renal Pharmacist - Works with the medical team to adjust medications based on kidney function, ensuring safety and effectiveness.
 They provide advice about medication side effects and interactions, particularly for patients on dialysis or transplant recipients.

-Renal psychologist - Some renal units employ a psychologist who can offer specialised support for those who are struggling to adjust to life with CKD.
+Renal Psychologist - Some renal units employ a psychologist who can offer specialised support for those who are adjusting to life with CKD.